Honorary Degree Policy

 Long tenure in a position, personal durability and above average service, while praiseworthy do not equate with merit as conceived in these criteria.
 The renown of the candidates should reflect favorably on MSU and Montana.
 While most honorary degrees are rightfully conferred in acknowledgment of a full and distinguished career, some honorary degrees may also be conferred on distinguished young achievers.

-Procedures: Faculty and any other interested persons may nominate qualified individuals for an honorary degree by submitting a letter of nomination to the Honorary Degree Committee.
+Faculty and any other interested persons may nominate qualified individuals for an honorary degree by submitting a letter of nomination and supporting materials to the Honorary Degree Committee.

 Nominations for an honorary doctorate to be awarded at Spring commencement must be received by November 10th, preceding the commencement date in May.
 Nominations for an honorary doctorate to be awarded at Fall commencement must be received by April 10th, preceding the commencement date in December.
 Current employees of the Montana University System are not eligible for this honor.

 The Honorary Degree Committee reviews the nominations and provides a list of potential nominees to the President.
 If approved by the President, the nominees are voted on by faculty senators in closed session during, or immediately prior to, the final week of academic instruction of the semester.
 The names of honorary degree candidates will remain confidential until approved by the Board of Regents (see below).